dsad8000/instacart/README.md

 #### The Instacart sales and marketing teams want to create tailored marketing campaigns and customer experience based on customer profiles.
 They want summaries and recommendations for advertising based on times of high volume sales, popular products, and customer differences in ordering habits.

 #### The following python libraries were used for this project:
-* pandas - cleaning, filtering, analysis
+* pandas, numpy - cleaning, filtering, analysis
 * seaborn - visualization

 ## **Dataset**